Employment, Government, and Business Lawyer

 Additionally, Jeff represents business clients in seeking to resolve commercial and business-related disputes, such as those involving shareholders, business purchases and sales, commercial leases, real estate, construction defects and related matters, and other tort and contract claims.
 He also represents the owners of public and private low-income housing in matters involving landlord-tenant law and insurance matters.

 Jeff regularly appears in numerous state and federal courts, as well as before a variety of administrative agencies.
 He serves on the local rules committee for the Oregon federal court, and is often retained as local counsel for federal court actions, including those involving trade secret law and intellectual property matters.

 Jeff’s sense of humor and quick wit make him a pleasure to work with and his intellect and preparation make him a worthy adversary.
-When not working on a grievance, ULP, arbitration, trial, or settlement on behalf of his clients, Jeff (a native Oregonian) enjoys hunting, hiking, and spending time with his extended family.
+When not working on a grievance, ULP, arbitration, trial, or settlement on behalf of his clients, Jeff (a native Oregonian) enjoys hunting, hiking, forestry and spending time with his extended family.

-Jeff graduated from the University of Missouri-Kansas City School of Law in 1989, where he was a member of the Law Review.
-He then served a two-year judicial clerkship with the Hon.
+- Served a two-year judicial clerkship with the Hon.
 Scott O. Wright, Chief Judge of the U.S. District Court for the Western District of Missouri before entering private practice.